theoenglund/theoenglund.github.io/README.md

 Då denna sida är min första uppskattas konstruktiv kritik!

+## Disclaimer

+This project is hosted on GitHub Pages but is **not** endorsed by, affiliated with, or officially supported by GitHub, Inc. GitHub is a trademark of GitHub, Inc.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.